dbiservices/yak/docs/setup.md

 ## 2. Run the container

-Generate the below script which will create
+Execute the below script which will create
  - The required local persistant directories
  - The container run script
  - An alias "yak" to execute your container